 The examiner will not be hard on you if you provide a good narrative account and lots of navigational records.
 You should show him or her that you thought about many aspects of voyage planning and execution, and that you care about the safety of the yacht and the crew.
 You will definitely fail if you show a cavalier altitude.

 - Brief description of the chosen vessel and suitability for the voyage

 - Crew selection

-- Pre-checks on condition of the yacht, including hull, rigging, engine, electrics and fittings checks
+- Pre-checks on the condition of the yacht, including hull, rigging, engine, electrics and fittings checks

-- Navigational passage planning: route selection, sources of information to decide on strategy, expected and possible durations of the passage if no wind/rig failure/divert to port of refuge etc.
+- Navigational passage planning: route selection, sources of information to decide on a strategy, expected and possible durations of the passage if no wind/rig failure/divert to the port of refuge etc.